Paint Finishes: How and When to Use Them

 Why & When Should You Use Eggshell or Satin Paint?

-Eggshell (or Matte in some products) is a sheen that has very little shine, like an actual eggshell, so it is much better at hiding imperfections and is more durable than flat sheens.
+Eggshell (or Matte or low luster in some products) is a sheen that has very little shine, like an actual eggshell, so it is much better at hiding imperfections and is more durable than flat sheens.
 If you want that luxe look with some added durability, eggshell may be perfect for you.
-Eggshell is not as easy to clean as glossier finishes.
+Eggshell is not, however, as easy to clean as glossier finishes.

 It is great for low-traffic areas in the interior of your home like your dining room, low traffic hallways, and adult bedrooms.

 Eggshell is a great choice for walls and ceilings with heavy texture or with flaws and imperfections.
 Because it is low luster, it will camouflage inconsistencies and help make walls appear more smooth.
-It is an ideal choice for family homes and would be great in living areas such as family rooms, hallways, and bedrooms.
+It can be an ideal choice for family homes and could be great in living areas such as family rooms, hallways, and bedrooms.

 Eggshell finish isn’t a good option for trim and doors, however, because they require higher sheen for better cleanability.